Shakir Mukhamadullin: KHL career

 On 14 July 2022, Mukhamadullin was re-assigned by the Devils to continue his development on loan with Salavat Yulaev Ufa for the 2022–23 season.
-In an increased role in responsibility on the blueline for Salavat, Mukhamadullin established new career bests with 6 goals and 25 points through 67 regular season games.
+In an increased role with more responsibility on the blueline for Salavat, Mukhamadullin established new career bests with 6 goals and 25 points through 67 regular season games.

 On 26 February 2023, Mukhamadullin was traded by the New Jersey Devils to the San Jose Sharks in a blockbuster multi-player trade, which involved Timo Meier.
-Helping Salavat place second in the Eastern Conference, he notched a 1 goal and 2 points through 6 playoff games in a upset quarterfinals defeat to Admiral Vladivostok.
+Helping Salavat place second in the Eastern Conference, he notched a 1 goal and 2 points through 6 playoff games in an upset quarterfinals defeat to Admiral Vladivostok.

+North American career

+Mukhamadullin began the 2023–24 season with the San Jose Barracuda, and on 25 January 2024 he was called up to the San Jose Sharks.
+Two days later, on 27 January 2024, Mukhamadullin made his NHL debut with the San Jose Sharks against the Buffalo Sabres.
+In May 2025, he re-signed with the Sharks, signing a one-year contract.

 International play

 Mukhamadullin represented Russia at the 2018 World U-17 Hockey Challenge, where he won a gold medal.
 He represented Russia at the 2019 Hlinka Gretzky Cup, where he recorded one assist in five games and won a gold medal.
 He again represented Russia at the 2019 IIHF World U18 Championships, where he won a silver medal.
 Mukhamadullin scored the game-winning goal in double-overtime at the 2019 World Junior A Challenge, helping Russia win their first gold medal in the World Junior A Challenge tournament.